Huhngoku/ADVOCATE/doc/AnalysisResult.md

 - P1: Possible send on closed channel
 - P2: Possible receive on closed channel
 - P3: Possible negative waitgroup counter
+- (P4: Possible cyclic deadlock, disabled)
+- (P5: Possible mixed deadlock, disabled)
-- L1: Leak on unbuffered channel or select with possible partner
+- L1: Leak on unbuffered channel with possible partner
-- L2: Leak on unbuffered channel or select without possible partner
+- L2: Leak on unbuffered channel without possible partner
 - L3: Leak on buffered channel with possible partner
 - L4: Leak on buffered channel without possible partner
 - L5: Leak on nil channel
-- L6: Leak on select with only nil channels
+- L6: Leak on select with possible partner
+- L7: Leak on select without possible partner (includes nil channels)
-- L7: Leak on mutex
+- L8: Leak on mutex
-- L8: Leak on waitgroup
+- L9: Leak on waitgroup
-- L9: Leak on cond
+- L0: Leak on cond

 `[args]` shows the elements involved in the problem.
 There are either one or two, while the args them self can contain multiple trace elements or select cases.\